stefan22/phpIntro/02. dataTypes/constants.md

 ```
 ex.
 	<?php
-	$max_width = 980;		//this is a variable
+	//this is a variable
+	$max_width = 980;

-	define('MAX_WIDTH', 980);	//this is a contant
-					//we use quotes to define it
+	//this is a contant. we use quotes to define it
+	define('MAX_WIDTH', 980);

-	echo MAX_WIDTH;			//but once define we can just call it
+	//but once defined we can just call it
+	echo MAX_WIDTH;

 	//can't change the value
 	MAX_WIDTH += 1;